scottlowry/ScottLowryNet/www/content/posts/chatgpt-resume-generator.md

-      "Always structure the resume in this order: Summary, Certifications, Professional Experience & accomplishments, Skills, Projects (if relevant), Education.", "List certifications and certifications in progress only if relevant to the job description.", "Include one project only if it demonstrates direct experience with tools or practices directly mentioned in the job description.", "Ensure the resume is optimized to pass ATS filters.", "If listing certifications in progress only list one most relevant to the job.", "Focus on preferred tools as defined in full job history JSON", "Include 1-2 accomplishments for each employer that are most relevant to the job description.
+      "Always structure the resume in this order: Summary, Certifications, Professional Experience & accomplishments, Skills, Projects (if relevant), Education.", "List certifications and certifications in progress only if relevant to the job description.", "Include one project only if it demonstrates direct experience with tools or practices directly mentioned in the job description.", "Ensure the resume is optimized to pass ATS filters.
+No use of colors, tables, or other formatting that may not parse.", "If listing certifications in progress only list one most relevant to the job.", "Focus on preferred tools as defined in full job history JSON", "Include 1-2 accomplishments for each employer that are most relevant to the job description.
 If there are none given in full job history JSON, create one based on bullets without any embellishment.
 Include as bulletized subsection under experience.",